Skip to main content

 Participants will be able to reclaim their tokens in one of two ways:

-• If the campaign was successful, then the parachain will enter a retirement phase at the end of its lease.
+• If the campaign succeeds, the parachain will enter a retirement phase at the end of its lease.
 During this phase, participants can withdraw the tokens with which they participated.

-• If the campaign was unsuccessful, then this retirement phase will begin at the campaign's configured end, and participants can likewise withdraw their tokens.
+• If the campaign is unsuccessful, this retirement phase will begin at its configured end, and participants can likewise withdraw their tokens.

 crowdloan.contribute extrinsic is trustless

 Contributing to a crowdloan through Polkadot JS Apps (which uses crowdloan.contribute extrinsic) guarantees that you receive your tokens after the campaign ends.
-If you intend to make contributions through other websites and custodial service providers like central exchanges, review their terms and conditions thoroughly and assess the risks associated.
+If you intend to contribute through other websites and custodial service providers like central exchanges, review their terms and conditions thoroughly and assess the associated risks.

 Note: When the lease periods won by the crowdloan have finished, or the crowdloan has ended without winning a slot, anyone can trigger the refund of crowdloan contributions back to their original owners.
 This can be done through the permissionless crowdloan.refund extrinsic available on Polkadot JS Apps > Developer > Extrinsics page, by specifying the parachain ID.
-This extrinsic may need to be issued multiple times, if the list of contributors is too long.
-All contributions must be returned before the crowdloan is entirely deleted from the system.
+This extrinsic may need to be issued multiple times if the list of contributors is too long.
+All contributions must be returned before the crowdloan is entirely deleted.

 Crowdloan refund

-Many projects will have dashboards available that allow users to participate in their crowdloans.
-PolkadotJS apps also offers a breakdown of ongoing crowdloans on the Apps page.
+Many projects will have dashboards that allow users to participate in their crowdloans.
+PolkadotJS apps also offer a breakdown of ongoing crowdloans on the Apps page.

 Here is an example of the crowdloans in play during the very first Kusama auction.